 - The initial meeting lasts around 75-90 minutes and follow up sessions are normally 60-75 minutes in duration.

-- Physical Postures (called Asanas in yogic terms): The therapist will choose a set of postures that will be appropriate to address the client’s physical concerns.
+- Physical Postures (Asanas): The therapist will choose a set of postures that will be appropriate to address the client’s physical concerns.

 - Breathing and Sound Exercises (Pranayama and Nada yoga): A range of breathing and sound techniques are used that are appropriate for the therapy that will serve different purpose from balancing, relaxing to energising effects

-- Meditation and Mindfulness: a range of techniques is used particularly to reduce stress, anxiety and agitation and manage pain, as well as to get to the sense of clarity of the mind.
+- Mindfulness and Meditation (Pratyahara, Dharana and Dhyana): a range of techniques is used particularly to reduce stress, anxiety and agitation and manage pain, as well as to get to the state of clarity in the mind.

-How does a yoga therapy session differ from a private or group yoga session?
+How Yoga Therapy session differs from a private or group yoga session?

 In a normal yoga class the student is focused on learning more about yogic techniques to deepen their level of understanding and proficiency.
 In a private setting the client will often drive the level of self-enquiry and what they would like to learn.
 During yoga therapy, we are trying to address specific health concerns and the tools are chosen to address them.